December 4, 2012, Revised October 30, 2015

 in exchange for a non-refundable option fee of $1500 and

 monthly rent of $900 for 18 months.
-If the renter cannot
+If the wannabe buyer cannot

 qualify for the mortgage required to exercise the option

-within the 18 months, the option lapses and the renter must
+within the 18 months, her option lapses and she must

 vacate at the end of the period.